phanmanhcuongdev/student-feedback-system/backend/README.md

 - External service calls such as Resend stay in `adapter.out`.
 - If you update environment variables, restart the application so Spring picks them up.
 - Department lookup endpoints currently support operational filters for user and survey management screens.
+- Add future schema changes as new versioned files under `src/main/resources/db/migration`, not by editing an already-applied migration.